redcanaryco/redcanary-ebpf-sensor/README.md

 A vscode cpp properties files has been included.
 Make sure to update the include path with the path on your local system where the kernel header files are located

+For convenience-sake, when running in a system with apt (e.g., Ubuntu) you can run `sudo make dev` to build all of the eBPF programs into the local `build/` directory.
+This command uses the kernel version of the currently running system.

 ## Gotchas and Patterns

 ### Dummy Telemetry Event